dieharders/brain-dump/README.md

 - ✅ Build custom bots from a mix of LLM's, software configs and prompt configs
 - ✅ CPU & GPU support
 - ✅ Windows OS build
+- ✅ Save chat history
 - ❌ MacOS & Linux builds
 - ❌ Build assistants with access to tools
 - ❌ Orchestrate multiple assistants in a team
-- ❌ Save chat history and share chat logs with community
-- ❌ Share document embeddings with community
 - ❌ Share model configs with community

 ## Supported Model Providers